marifyo/fggcosha/_posts/2014-07-14-reunion-directions.md

 7. Keep left at the fork; follow signs for Maryland 122 E/Security Blvd E/Woodlawn
 8. Turn left onto Security Blvd
 9. Turn left onto Woodlawn Dr
-10. At the first light turn left
+10. At the first light, turn left
-11. Turn right Peju’s is at the corner in the shopping strip.
+11. Turn right, Peju’s is at the corner in the shopping strip.

+---

 ## Directions to Spirit of Baltimore Parking Garage at Royal Sonesta Hotel from Pikesville Hilton DoubleTree